Vacuum cleaners themselves can get pretty nasty. Dirty vacuums are no good for cleaning. It can decrease suction power

 Here are some things to remember as you clean your vacuum:

 - If you want to look at the beater bar, ensure the vacuum cleaner is turned off and unplugged.
 A running vacuum can pull in your hair from your head (yes, we’re cringing at the thought, too).
 It can damage your clothes and even injure parts of your body.

 - Don’t use your vacuum cleaner if the electrical fault is worn out or has wires sticking out.

 - Don’t carry the vacuum cleaner by its cord as this may damage the cord, resulting in electrical fault.

 What to Do With a Smelly Vacuum?

 Vacuum cleaners can become smelly if the dust bag or canister is not emptied regularly.
 The smell could also come from sucking up something nasty or from vacuuming an area where your dog had laid.

-- Invest in fresh air scent tabs and place one in the vacuum bag before vacuuming.
+- Invest in fresh air scent beads and place one in the vacuum bag before vacuuming.

 - You can also go DIY by sprinkling a small amount of cinnamon or ground potpourri into the dust bag.
 Or, you can sprinkle directly onto the area you’re vacuuming beforehand.

 These options will provide a fresh scent to your vacuum cleaner and your home.

 A burning smell, however, is an indication of just that — burning.
 You may have a faulty electrical cord which puts you at risk of a fire or electric shock.
 In this instance, have an electrician look at the vacuum and don’t use it until he gives you the go ahead.

 Learning how to clean a vacuum cleaner the right way will help your device run more efficiently and lengthen its operating life.
 Don’t forget to regularly check the filters for buildup and the dust bag or bin while you’re at it.

 Gather all your cleaning supplies into one area before you begin cleaning so you’re ready for the mission.
 This method only takes around 45 minutes but can lengthen your vacuum’s durability for years ahead.